 - You can start it in one second on a typical machine

 - built In volume management

-- built In File searching tool
+- made in the File searching tool

 - Drag and Drop Support